Enzo Peugeot: 2021

 Peugeot made his single-seater debut at the season finale in Circuit de Nevers Magny-Cours during the 2021 French F4 Championship.

 2022

 Peugeot moved into racing cars for 2022, racing in the 2022 French F4 Championship.
 He took his first podium in only his second race, but had to wait until the fourth round to stand on the podium again, where he took his maiden win in the series at Spa-Francorchamps.
-He would take another win in Valencia, and finished fifth in the standings.
+Peugeot would take another win in Valencia, and finished fifth in the standings.